zwang695/alexa-skills-list/skills/B01FN3BEF8/README.md

 Alexa, Ask Young Poet for Today's poem.
 Alexa, Tell Young Poet to give me a poem, please.

-Please use "Send Feedback" to give us ideas about how we can improve this skill.
-You can also send us an email at info@unityappdesign.com.
+Please send us feedback by sending us an email with your comments and suggestions at info@unityappdesign.com.

 We hope you enjoy daily rhymes with the Young Poet.